FatihcDeniz/mlspy/README.md

 ## How to use it:

-You can test performance of each algorithms easily by using `testing.py` file with many popular datasets using sklearn dataset library.
+You can test performance of each algorithms easily by using `testing.py` file with many popular datasets using sklearn data sets.